-In that respect you may argue that ANY data transferred via an input form (such as a contact form) should be encrypted.
-Google has stated for years that making your entire site run using SSL is an option but the reality is that using it for an entire site consumes more server resources and makes your site run slower as a result.
+In that respect, you may argue that ANY data transferred via an input form (such as a contact form) should be encrypted.
+Google has stated for years that making your entire site run using SSL is an option but the reality is that using it for a whole site consumes more server resources and makes your site run slower as a result.

 This is why SSL is only used primarily in the places where it needs to be used – secure transfer of sensitive data.